NEI-LSR/MacaqueColorCategories/Outputs/Presentations/20230316 UNR/script.md

 ### Title slide

-Hi, I'm Danny Garside and I'm a postdoc in the lab of Bevil Conway at the National Institutes of Health in the USA.
-I'm really excited to be here -- I've been attending this event since I was an undergraduate and it's an honour to finally be presenting.
+Hi, I'm Danny Garside and I'm a postdoc in the lab of Bevil Conway at the National Institutes of Health in the USA. [links to Reno?]

-Before I start, I'd like to acknowledge the team that I've been working on this project with, in particular the postbacs who have collected a lot of the data, and developed many of the analyses that I'm presenting today: Audrey Chang, Hannah Selwyn, and Shriya Awasthi.
+Before I start, I'd like to acknowledge the team that I've been working on this project with, in particular the postbacs who have collected a lot of the data, and developed many of the analyses that I'm presenting today: Audrey Chang and Hannah Selwyn.

 ### Human vs macaque

 Our lab uses color as a model system to understand how the brain makes perception and thought happen.
 One long-term goal is to understand the responsible neural and circuit level mechanisms.
 To that end, we rely on macaque monkeys in which we can use invasive techniques such as micro-electrode recording that we cannot readily deploy in humans.
-But if we're to translate what we learn from electrode recording to humans, we need a firm understanding of the behavioural similarities and differences between humans and macaques.
+But if we're to translate what we learn from electrode recording to humans, we need a firm understanding of the behavioural similarities and differences between humans and monkeys.
 So an important piece of our work involves running comparable behavioural tests in monkeys that have been used in humans.

 ### Different levels of color

 An attractive feature of color as a model system is that it encompasses perceptual and cognitive phenomena that range from seemingly low-level behaviours such as detection, to mid-level behaviours such as categorization, and higher-level behaviours such as memory and reward.
-Today, I'm going to focus on our recent and on-going work investigating whether monkeys have colour categories, but first I'll give a brief overview of our lab's prior work comparing color behaviour in monkeys and humans, to set the stage.
+Today, I'm going to focus on our recent and on-going work investigating whether monkeys use colour categories, but first I'll give a brief overview of our lab's prior work comparing color behaviour in monkeys and humans, to set the stage.

 ### Receptoral